South Cambridgeshire Logo

 What's next?

-After the previous two sessions, this meeting gives guidance on the kinds of things your group could do next.
+After the previous 2 sessions, this meeting gives guidance on the kinds of things your group could do next.
 Great for newly formed groups and groups setting on a new direction.

 Email ila@cecf.com or eddie@cecf.com to learn more or to register for a place.